Marvellous111/omi-mentor/README.md

 comments tagged with (from example) are gotten from example comments tagged with (not example) are novel comments tagged with (perhaps example) are edited example code

+Due to quick server deployment to test the code we are making use of render.
+Later we will migrate to amazon ec2.

 ## FUTURE WORK